03 Self-Employed

 Every time money comes in, set aside a portion immediately.
 Don't wait until January.
 Don't wait until you know the exact figure.
 Set aside a consistent percentage and let it accumulate in a separate savings account.

-The right percentage depends on your income level and circumstances, but as a starting point, sole traders on a basic rate income should typically set aside around 25 to 30% of net profit.
-Higher earners will need more.
-If you're also making payments on account, which HMRC requires once your tax bill exceeds £1,000, you'll need to factor those into your planning too.
+The right percentage depends on your income level and circumstances, but as a starting point, sole traders earning at the basic rate should set aside around 25% of net profit.
+Higher-rate earners (profits above £50,270) need closer to 35–40%, since both income tax and Class 4 step up above that threshold.
+Once you've been through a full year, your prior tax bill is your best guide.
+If you're making payments on account, which HMRC requires once your tax bill exceeds £1,000, factor those into your planning too.

 Self-employment tax structure at a glance